Credit: @marcostorresf on Instagram

 Photo Credit: Cassandra Harrington

 You don't have to be a baseball lover to love Cooperstown (though the National Baseball Hall of Fame & Museum is the biggest game in town), and the vanilla-cream-filled donut at Schneider’s Bakery will give you just one more reason.
-Serving up fresh baked goods to locals and visitors alike since 1887, Schneider’s has the distinction of being one of the state’s oldest purveyors of all things dough-y.
+Serving fresh baked goods to locals and visitors alike since 1887, Schneider’s has the distinction of being one of the state’s oldest purveyors of all things dough-y.
 Cooperstown

 Glazed & Confused (Finger Lakes)